-Failing to remove your makeup at night may cause clogged pores, breakouts, and a dull complexion, but using a harsh makeup remover might dehydrate the skin and potentially damage your moisture barrier.
-Artificial fragrances, detergents, and preservatives can cause trouble for sensitive skin types.
-Plus, if you're into sustainable, environmentally friendly products, finding a natural alternative might also be a very good move.
+Failing to remove your makeup at night may cause clogged pores, breakouts, and a dull complexion.
+On the other hand, using a harsh makeup remover might dehydrate skin and potentially damage your moisture barrier.
+On top of that, artificial fragrances, detergents, and preservatives can cause trouble for sensitive skin types.
+So unless you're planning to forgo makeup altogether, it's worth finding a natural makeup remover that works for you—which is where we come in.

 More sensitive skin types might like a vegan or raw milk-based cleanser.
 "Milk is a great way to remove makeup gently while helping seal in the skin's natural moisture," says Figueroa.
-She loves the Milk Makeup Vegan Milk Cleanser for a store-bought option made with the brand's proprietary Desert Milk blend of soothing ingredients, plus fig milk, oat milk, shea butter, argan milk, squalene, and grapeseed oil.
+She loves the Milk Makeup Vegan Milk Cleanser for a store-bought option made with the brand's proprietary Desert Milk blend of soothing ingredients: fig milk, oat milk, shea butter, argan milk, squalene, and grapeseed oil.

 Sweet Almond Oil

 Alcohol-free witch hazel has been used to cleanse the skin for centuries.
-Use it alone with a cotton round or try mixing one-part witch hazel with one-part water and jojoba oil for a super-gentle, all-natural makeup remover.
+Use it alone with a cotton round or try mixing one-part witch hazel with one-part water and jojoba oil for a super-gentle, homemade makeup remover.
 Figueroa and Hayag agree that witch hazel is an especially good option for those with oily skin.
 "It has anti-inflammatory properties and also acts as an astringent, which helps fight against acne," says Hayag.
 T.N.
 Dickinson's Witch Hazel Cleansing Cloths ($6) are Figueroa-approved for on-the-go makeup removal.

 Thring TS, Hili P, Naughton DP.
 Antioxidant and potential anti-inflammatory activity of extracts and formulations of white tea, rose, and witch hazel on primary human dermal fibroblast cells.
 J Inflamm (Lond).
 2011;8(1):27. doi:10.1186/1476-9255-8-27